Kanchana1103/Unicorn-Data-Analysis/README.md

 Tools Used : Power Query,Power BI

 Data Cleaning and transforming :
-We extracted the data and did cleaning and transformation of few of the columns ex Funding column has data $100B we changed the data type the coulumn value to number so that it will help us future calculations.
+We extracted the data and did cleaning and transformation of few of the columns ex Funding column has data $100B we changed the data type the coulumn value to number so that it will help us for future calculations.
+Using DAX we created new measures as well.

+Findings Unicorn data Analysis.

+There are around 1074 Unicorns,with # 46 countries  Paarticipated.

+US contributed highest followed by China,India, Uk and German.....
+Bermuda has the lowest funding

+Fintech had the highest investment whereas travel had the lowest,

+Tiger Global Management company had the more number of investors followed by Accel,sequoia capital

+On an average it took around 7 years for company to turn into UNICORN.

+In India ,number of Unicorns viz  CRED,Meesho, Swiggy,OYO Rooms,Dream11 Razorpay,National Stock Exchange of India.....etc

+Bangalore maximum number of Unicorns

+Return on Investment :Zappies is having the highest ROI.